 One of the most important moments for Karkowski’s artistic formation was his trip to Japan, where he got acquainted with Masami Akita (aka Merzbow) and the local noise scene.
 Karkowski himself considered theses influences, along with the methods of Iannis Xenakis, as having a decisive impact on his development as an artist.
 Karkowski collaborated with numerous musicians from around the world: Edwin van der Heide and Atau Tanaka (Sensorband), Lars Åkerlund, Sebastian Öberg and Johan Söderberg (P.I.T.T.), Aube, Ulfi Biltingi, Antoine Chessex, Xopher Davidson, Tetsuo Furudate, Li Chin Sungi, Francisco Lopéz, Daniel Menche, Merzbow (MAZK), Brian O’Reilly, Robert Piotrowicz and Kasper T. Toeplitz (Le Depéupleur).
-In 2013 Karkowski was diagnosed with an advanced pancreatic cancer; having undergone an unsuccessful therapy in Sweden, the artist went to Peru in search for an alternative treatment by the local shamans, but he died soon after arriving to the jungle.
+In 2013 Karkowski was diagnosed with an advanced pancreatic cancer; having undergone unsuccessful treatment in Sweden, the artist went to Peru in search for an alternative treatment from local shamans, but he died soon after arriving to the jungle.

 In an interview conducted by Marcin Barski, the artist spoke of himself and his music: